Keeping Your Next Backpacking Trip Paleo

 Historically, pemmican was favored by North American Plains Indians as a dense energy source that sustained their nomadic lifestyle between hunts.2 Pemmican is prepared by mixing beef or bison tallow with equal portions of dried, pounded ruminant meat.
 Berries are added to taste.
 In order to avoid spoilage it needs to be stored in an airtight container.
-Pemmican leans towards being heavier for backpacking, but its extra weight is balanced by its impressive caloric density.
+Pemmican leans towards the heavier side for backpacking, but the extra weight is balanced by its impressive caloric density.
 You don’t have to carry a lot to last you a while.

-Although heavy nut consumption is generally not advocated while following a Paleo lifestyle, consuming a larger quantity of nuts for a few days to a week in the backcountry will likely not compromise your health negatively.
-Nuts are a great source of calories and various fats and typically do not add a lot of weight to your pack.
+Although heavy nut consumption is generally not recommended while following a Paleo lifestyle, consuming a larger quantity of nuts and seeds for a few days to a week in the backcountry will likely not compromise your health negatively.
+Nuts are a great source of calories and various fats and do not add a lot of weight to your pack.
 Consider making a mix from pistachios, walnuts, almonds, shredded coconut and dried berries for taste.

 Sardines, mackerel, herring, salmon, tuna, and many other seafood products are available either canned or in foil pouches at most conventional grocery stores.
-Canned seafood is relatively lightweight and is a great source of protein and omega-3 fatty acids while out on the trail.
+Canned seafood is relatively lightweight and a great source of protein and omega-3 fatty acids while on the trail.

 Jerky is another great protein source while backpacking and does not add too much weight to one’s pack.
 Try to source free-range bison or beef jerky that is lower in sodium and free of gluten, hydrolyzed soy and corn, MSG, and other artificial flavors and preservatives.
 Better yet, look into buying a dehydrator and jerky kit to create your own at home!